 The Sub-Committee also briefly reviewed the information compiled and/or provided by CPCs and contractors since our efforts to assess the impact of ICCAT fisheries on sea turtles began in 2012.
 Since that time, numerous contributions pertaining to by-catch rates, total by-catch, by-catch mitigation, productivity and susceptibility of sea turtles have been provided.
 In addition, three comprehensive review documents were prepared as a result of the short-term contract awarded to Rui Coelho.
 The Sub-Committee also discussed the preliminary ICCAT Sea Turtle ERA that was contracted and delivered in 2013.
 Unfortunately, the scope of that contract did not permit extensive revisions to the ERA, and the SCRS decided that the results were insufficient to inform the Commission at that time.
-As a whole this body of work represents a significant contribution to the Sub-committee's effort to assess the impact of ICCAT fisheries on sea turtles.
+As a whole this body of work represents a significant contribution to the Sub-Committee's effort to assess the impact of ICCAT fisheries on sea turtles.
 After reviewing the available data and ancillary information, the Sub-Committee agreed that at this time, there was insufficient information to improve the sea turtle ERA developed in 2013.
-However, the Sub-Committee did agree on a plan to continue to assess the impact of ICCAT fisheries on sea turtles pursuant to [Rec.
+However, the Sub-Committee did agree on a plan to continue to assess the impact of ICCAT fisheries on sea turtles did agree on a plan to continue to assess the impact of ICCAT fisheries on sea turtle edit agree on a plan to continue to assess the impact of ICCAT fisheries on sea turtle edit agree on a plan to continue to assess the impact of ICCAT fisheries on sea turtles pursuant to [Rec.
 10-09].
 This plan is discussed in detail in the 2014 Report of the Sub-Committee on Ecosystems.

-With regard to seabird bycatch mitigation, the Sub-Committee reviewed one SCRS document and a peer-reviewed document.
-The Sub-Committee also noted that paragraph 8 of Rec 11-09 requires the SCRS to conduct a review in 2015 of the efficacy of Rec 11-09, and agreed upon a work plan that should be initiated in 2015.
+With regard to seabird by-catch mitigation, the Sub-Committee reviewed one SCRS document and a peerreviewed document.
+The Sub-Committee also noted that paragraph 8 of Rec 11-09 requires the SCRS to conduct a review in 2015 of the efficacy of Rec.
+11-09, and agreed upon a work plan that should be initiated in 2015.
 This work plan is further described in the 2014 Report of the Sub-Committee on Ecosystems.